AriFordsham/GHCWiki/commentary/libraries.md

     In this way GHC developers are not exposed to package upgrades, except when we want.

-To find out which packages are currently zero-boot packages, do the following in a GHC build:
+To find out which packages are currently boot packages, do the following in a GHC build:

 ```wiki
 $ make show VALUE=PACKAGES